YoelC/tf2-config/README.md

 ### configs/sound_settings.cfg
 This file contains in-game volume and other related variables.

+### configs/tf_settings.cfg
+This file contains in-game team fortress settings that remove hinderances such as tips and other unnecessary stuff.
+It's a very cluttered file.

 ### configs/video_settings.cfg
 This file contains my in-game visual settings.
 They are set to medium-low.